 The Christian Church (Disciples of Christ) grew out of two movements seeking Christian unity that sprang up almost simultaneously in western Pennsylvania and Kentucky – movements that were backlashes against the rigid denominationalism of the early 1800s.

-Three of the founders, Thomas and Alexander Campbell, a Presbyterian Scotch-Irish immigrant father and son in Pennsylvania, rebelled against the dogmatic sectarianism that kept members of different denominations from communion and Walter Scott, an immigrant from Scotland, a successful evangelist.
+Three of the founders, Thomas and Alexander Campbell, a Presbyterian Scotch-Irish immigrant father and son in Pennsylvania, and Walter Scott, an immigrant from Scotland and successful evangelist, rebelled against the dogmatic sectarianism that kept members of different denominations from communion.
 The fourth founder was, Barton W. Stone, a fifth-generation American in Kentucky and also a Presbyterian, who objected to the use of creeds as tests of “fellowship” within the church.